ottenwbe/bosh-install/README.md

 __NOTE: This tutorial and all scripts are still WIP!__

-Modern cloud applications are inherently distributed and often need to spin up large numbers of virtual machines to deploy out all required software components.
+Modern cloud applications are inherently distributed and often need to spin up large numbers of virtual machines to deploy all required software components.
-_Bosh_ is typically the tool of choice in this scenario to orchestrate the application and/or depending software components like data bases.
+_Bosh_ is often the tool of choice in these scenarios to orchestrate the application and/or depending software components like data bases.
-Bosh supports an application in the release engineering, deployment, and lifecycle management.
+Bosh supports a cloud application in the release engineering, deployment, and lifecycle management.

-Bosh, however, requires that you set up your basic infrastructure beforehand.
+To deploy bosh on [AWS](https://aws.amazon.com/), however, requires that you set up your basic infrastructure (network, firewalling, key pairs, ...) beforehand.
 You can choose to do this manually.
-But the better approach is to rely on an IaaS automation tool like _terraform_.
+However, the better approach is to rely on an IaaS automation tool like _terraform_.
-This allows you to define your own infrastructure (network, compute, storage, ...) as code.
+This allows you to define your AWS infrastructure as code.
-Which, in turn, makes a rollout reproducible and tetable.
+Which, in turn, makes the infrastructure configuration reproducible and testable.

 In this guide I explain how you can setup a bosh environment on AWS with terraform.
+The environment, comprising the infrastructure foundation, the bosh director, and a simple bosh release, can then be installed with the execution of a shell script.
-For those interested in deploying bosh manually, I provide an additional guide (see [Manual Deployment](MANUAL.md)).
+For those interested in setting up the bosh environment manually, I provide an additional guide (see [Manual Deployment](MANUAL.md)).

 ## A Word of Caution ##